 Who would disagree?
 The US official gold reserves, weighing over 8,000 metric tonnes, deserve nothing less than an accurate audit.

 My journey started in 2014, when I first discovered—in contrast to what I was accustomed to reading on blogs and in newspapers—that the US official gold reserves are audited every year.
 I published an article on my discoveries, titled A First Glance At US Official Gold Reserves Audits, which was basically a summary of all publicly available documents about the audits.
-Logically, these documents present a narrative that looks to be credible at the surface, but I found some questions left unanswered, and wrote in my article “this post will be part one of a series.”
-(Little did I know what I got myself into.)
-Given the importance of the subject, I intended to submit FOIA requests at the US government, in an open-minded attempt to have my concerns removed.
+Logically, these documents present a narrative that looks to be credible at the surface, but I found some questions left unanswered, and wrote in my article “this post will be part one of a series”.
+(Little did I know what I had got myself into.)
+Given the importance of the subject, I intended to submit FOIA requests to the US government in an open-minded attempt to have my concerns removed.

-On one occasion, the Mint wrote me a specific FOIA request would cost $3,145 “based on an estimate of 1,200 pages of responsive documentation and the duplication costs associated with the requested documents.
-This estimate also includes 40 hours of estimated search time and 8 hours of estimated review time…” The costs seemed outrages to me, but I got financed through a crowdfunding campaign and paid the Mint.
+On one occasion, the Mint wrote me that a specific FOIA request would cost $3,145 “based on an estimate of 1,200 pages of responsive documentation and the duplication costs associated with the requested documents.
+This estimate also includes 40 hours of estimated search time and 8 hours of estimated review time…” The costs seemed outrageous to me, but I got financed through a crowdfunding campaign and paid the Mint.
 A few months late(r), I received 223 redacted pages that contained 68 pages of reports I didn’t ask for and 21 pages that were copied twice.
 Effectively, I got 134 pages for $3,145.
 After some pressure on the Mint, they agreed the costs had been estimated too high, and I got the full amount refunded.
 (And I ordered my crowdfunding platform to refund all my donors.)
 The barrier of the costs was used to keep me at bay.
-To no avail, instead, I got some essential pages in my possession.
+To no avail; instead, I got some essential pages in my possession.

 Let’s start with some background information, and then we will discuss the heart of the matter.